-- In Warhammer 40000, the Witch Hunters faction possesses a unit called an "Arco-Flagellant".
+- In Warhammer 40,000, the Witch Hunters faction possesses a unit called an "Arco-Flagellant".
 These are convicted heretics who undergo severe cyber-reconstruction and psycho-conditioning to make them insane killing machines.
 However, they are also equipped with pacifier helms that project soothing images and hymns into their brains... at least until the trigger word is spoken.
 Then they kill everything in sight.

-- One of the antagonists, Andrew Ryan, uses it to chilling effect in one cutscene.
+- BioShock: "Would you kindly?", used to compel the Player Character to do anything.
+One of the antagonists, Andrew Ryan, uses it to chilling effect in one cutscene.
 After you make it past his final defences he reveals that Fontaine has been controlling your actions all along.
 He demonstrates by controlling you like a dog, telling you to sit, stand, so on.
-Then, he hands you his golf club and commands you to kill him, wanting to 'choose' the terms of his own death rather than 'obey' Fontaine.
-Why he didn't just command you to run away or kill yourself is another matter...
+Then, he hands you his golf club and commands you to kill him, wanting to 'choose' the terms of his own death rather than "obey" Fontaine.
+Also "Code Yellow", which is meant to stop your heart.

 - In Fallout 3, one quest features an escaped android who can be rebooted with a trigger phrase.